mqunell/games-achievements/README.md

 - Headless UI components
 - Framer Motion page transitions and other animations

-**Backend**: Next.js static generation
+**Backend**: Next.js serverless functions

-- Data is aggregated, formatted, and cached during the build process.
-No other server code is necessary or used
+- Daily cron that aggregates, formats, and upserts data only for games that it determines need to be updated

+**Database**: Neon PostgreSQL

-**Hosting**: Vercel
+**Hosting**: Vercel with automatic deployments from GitHub

 - Automatic deployment from GitHub